SvenGroot/JumboCore/doc/QuickStart/FirstJob.md

 ```

 Let’s examine what we did here.
 JetShell has multiple functions, but the main one is to launch jobs,
 which is done with the `job` command.
-The first argument to that command specified the local (not DFS)
+The first argument to that command specifies the local (not DFS)
 path to the assembly file containing the job (in this case, the included assembly with sample jobs),
 followed by the name of the job.
 The remaining arguments are specific to the job; the WordCount job
 expects at least the input and output DFS paths (as indeed do most sample jobs).
 We tell it to read